littleosbook/aenix/doc/book/segmentation.md

 reads the entire descriptor and stores it in shadow registers within the processor.

-## Why not use segmentation for virtual memory?
+## Virtual memory through segmentation?

 You could skip paging entirely and just use segmentation for virtual memory.
 Each user mode process would get its own segment, with base address and limit